kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-020.md

 You could make the same case about Alan McCarthy, who in the late fifties came out as a dyke.

 I wouldn't make the same argument about a mensch.

-I love Hank.
-I think he's a wonderful man.
-I do miss his mother, though.

-I could see you both becoming parents someday.

-I wouldn't want either one of us to give up on the kid, though.

 You could theoretically.